Bitcoin vs Litecoin: Which Crypto Should You Buy in 2021

 If you are considering investing in either Bitcoin or Litecoin, then ultimately future price movement is going to be your biggest concern.
 We can look at previous price data to build an idea of how market forces affect each token and what follows are price predictions from some of the top analysts in the industry.

 The majority of forecasters are predicting continued growth for Bitcoin in the coming months.
-DigitalCoinPrice has BTC on an upward trend until the summer, where having topped out at around $99,099.50 in May, prices will dip slightly to $78,178.15, before rallying again at the end of the year and reaching $97,187.24 by the end of December.
+DigitalCoinPrice has BTC on an upward trend until the summer, prices will dip slightly to $75,603.76, before rallying again at the end of the year and reaching $93,986.88 by the end of December.

 Elsewhere, Prime XBT is also extremely bullish on Bitcoin.
-According to its technical analysis, BTC is “slightly ahead of schedule indicating some corrective patterns are ahead” and prices could reach $100,000 to $325,000 before the end of 2021.
+According to its technical analysis, BTC is “slightly ahead of schedule indicating some corrective patterns are ahead” and prices could reach $140,000 before the end of 2021.

 Similarly, the Economy Forecast Agency is predicting big things for Bitcoin throughout the rest of the year.
-It has BTC on an upward climb throughout the year, hitting the $100k mark in August and continuing that trajectory until reaching over $154,000 by the end of the year.
+It has BTC on an upward climb throughout the year, and reaching over $80,340 by the end of the year.

 Litecoin price predictions are more conservative than those for Bitcoin, but they are nonetheless mostly positive.
-Digital Coin Price has LTC flatlining for much of May, before a bull in June sends prices up to $363.16.
-Things will then dip slightly, before rallying again at the end of the year and closing December at around $357.01 per token.
+According to Digital Coin Price, things will then dip slightly, before rallying at the end of the year and closing December at around $268.75 per token.

 TradingBeasts is a little less optimistic with its Litecoin price prediction.
 It actually has the average price of LTC declining in value from its current price.
-As of the end of May, it has LTC dropping back below $200 and continuing to decline into July, before things change direction.
-LTC is then expected to recover to an average of $205 by December.
+As of the end of May, it has LTC dropping back below $200.
+LTC is then expected to recover to an average of $207 by December.

-Finally, The Economy Forecast Agency has Litecoin going through some pretty impressive periods of growth.
-According to its technical analysis, LTC will reach as high as $732 by November 2021.
+Finally, The Economy Forecast Agency has Litecoin going through periods of growth.
+According to its technical analysis, LTC will reach as high as $251 by November 2021.

 Litecoin Vs Bitcoin: What the Experts Say